adabardiz/S.I.G.N.A.L/README.md

 Day 35: I unfortunately have some business abroad so updates will be limited for a few days -- I'll try to add multiple sign for one word logic and more words every other day.
 Today I added a lot of words.

 Day 36 (after a long break): School started, things are busy af.
 I'll update on the weekends.
 Today's a saturday so I added two+ signs for one word logic.
 In ASL, there are often more than one sign for a word, much like english.
 My prior version didn't support this logic so I updated collect_words.py, detector.py and train_words.py

+Day 37: Monday.
+The dean of my school said he read this log.
+If you're reading this: selam hocam.
+Today I added 7 words ( I cant push them to git as my model is too large & the dataset is, too).
+I made collect_words.py pop up a confirmation when the user presses d to delete.
+The options are yes no